newamericafoundation/digi_survey_assure/docs/005-installation.md

 Once running, create a database that the application can use.
 An example (which is actually used by Docker for the production build) can be found within the `api/db/init.sql` file.

-Once your database is setup, update your `api/.env` file with the correct connection details.
+Once your database is set up, update your `api/.env` file with the correct connection details.

 ```
 PGDATABASE